smatsushima1/far_api/README.md

-# 1.0 Federal Acquisition Regulation API
+# Federal Acquisition Regulation API

+## 1.0 Overview
 This project will attempt to convert the FAR into separate JSON objects, each ontaining html text for each section.
 This way, the FAR can be stored in a database and pulled whenever required, and only updated in one location.

 The FAR still needs to exist online in html in order for us to do some google searches on its contents, but maybe this API will allow the FAR parts/subparts/sections to be stored in a more centralized location.
 This FAR API can pull the html text into wherever the FAR is required.